HL7-UK/UK-Core-Access/input/pagecontent/safety_and_security.md

 ### Security
 Providers and Consumers SHOULD adopt the recommendations in [FHIR Security and Privacy](https://www.hl7.org/fhir/secpriv-module.html) guide.

-Providers and Consumers SHOULD adopt [NHS Data security and information governance](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance) guidance where applicable to their use case.
+Providers and Consumers SHOULD adopt [NHS Data security and information governance](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance) guidance where applicable to their use case and locality.

 The Provider SHOULD add CORS headers so that a Consumer can make requests from within a browser.